linkedin/rest.li/guide_restli_server.md

 than a list, for example:

 ```
-RestMethod.GetAll
+@RestMethod.GetAll
-public CollectionResult<Widgets, WidgetsMetadata> getAllWidgets(`Context
+public CollectionResult<Widgets, WidgetsMetadata> getAllWidgets(@Context PagingContext pagingContext)
-PagingContext pagingContext)
 {
     // ...
-    return new CollectionResult<Widgets, WidgetsMetadata>(pageOfWidgets,
+    return new CollectionResult<Widgets, WidgetsMetadata>(pageOfWidgets, total, metadata);
-    total, metadata);
 }
 ```

-When returning a CollectionResult from GetAll, the behavior is identical to a finder.
-See the finder documentation below for additional details about CollectionResult.
+When returning a CollectionResult from GetAll, the behavior is identical to a FINDER.
+See the FINDER documentation below for additional details about CollectionResult.

 <a id="FINDER"></a>